 Now suppose you have an interface ICompareThings<T> that has a method bool FirstIsBetter(T t1, T t2) that takes two Ts and returns a bool saying whether the first one is better than the second one.

 What happens when we provide type arguments?
 An ICompareThings<Apple> has a method that takes two Apples and compares them.
 An ICompareThings<Fruit> has a method that takes two Fruits and compares them.
 But since every Apple is a Fruit, clearly a value of type ICompareThings<Fruit> can be safely used anywhere that an ICompareThings<Apple> is needed.
-The direction of the convertibility has been reversed; hence the term contravariance.
+The direction of the convertibility has been reversed—hence the term contravariance.

-Perhaps unsurprisingly, the opposite of the restrictions on a covariant interface are necessary to ensure safe contravariance.
+Perhaps unsurprisingly, the opposite restrictions to those placed on a covariant interface are necessary to ensure safe contravariance.
 An interface that is contravariant in one of its type parameters must use that type parameter only in input positions such as formal parameters (or in the types of write-only properties, which are extremely rare).
 You can mark an interface as being contravariant by declaring the type parameter with the in modifier, as shown in Listing 12.44.

 Listing 12.44: Contravariance Using the in Type Parameter Modifier